 - Whipping to create whipped ganache (read more about whipped ganache below)

-- Finely chop the chocolate.
 The more finely you chop the chocolate, the more quickly and easily it will melt when the warm cream is added.

-- Brownie Bites with Whipped Chocolate Ganache
+More Recipes with Chocolate Ganache

 Recipe